rust-lang/book/second-edition/src/ch13-02-iterators.md

 definition, which is why we’re required to implement the `next` method when implementing the `Iterator` trait.

-The methods that call the `next` method are called *consuming adaptors*, since calling them uses up the iterator.
-An example of a consuming adaptor is the `sum` method.
-This method takes ownership of the iterator and iterates through the items by repeatedly calling `next`, thus consuming the iterator.
-As it iterates through each item, it adds each item to a running total and returns the total when iteration has completed.
+Methods that call `next` are called *consuming adaptors*, because calling them uses up the iterator.
+One example is the `sum` method, which takes ownership of the iterator and iterates through the items by repeatedly calling `next`, thus consuming the iterator.
+As it iterates through, it adds each item to a running total and returns the total when iteration is complete.
 Listing 13-16 has a test illustrating a use of the `sum` method:

 <span class="filename">Filename: src/lib.rs</span>